hbadera/Titanic-Ship-Survival/README.md

 6. Supply or submit the results.

-## Question and problem definition
+## Question and Problem Definition

 The Problem statement have been taken from a competition site Kaggle and the final submission/result file has been uploaded/submitted against the test dataset.
 The question or problem definition for Titanic Survival competition is [**described here at Kaggle**](https://www.kaggle.com/c/titanic).

-We may also want to develop some early understanding about the domain of our problem which is described on the **Kaggle competition description page**https://www.kaggle.com/c/titanic.
+We may also want to develop some early understanding about the domain of our problem which is described on the [**Kaggle competition description page**](https://www.kaggle.com/c/titanic).

 Here are the highlights to note.